jasonabanico/FibonacciTrader/README.md

 ## Assumptions

 - For simplicity, cycles are approximated to happen every 1400 days, starting from the birth of Bitcoin.
+This is the [Bitcoin halving](https://www.investopedia.com/bitcoin-halving-4843769) cycle.
 (Actual halving cycles do not have a fixed number of days.)
 - Alt coins follow the same cycle (following the "crypto money flow" cycle.)
 - Cycle begins with a bull market upward trend, leading to a peak, followed by a bear market downward retracement, and moving sideways or slightly upwards towards the end of the cycle, following a pattern similar to the Wall Street Cheat Sheet.